 Here are just a few of our current and previous supporters.

 Shree Nayodaya primary school was fully funded by the Blackbird restaurant group in Lausanne, Switzerland.
 The money was raised by 10 cents per Blackbird coffee sold being allocated to the school project, as well as donations from clients and staff.
 The 10c initiative has continued since the schools construction, and in 2017 Blackbird funded all outstanding tables and benches for the six primary schools of the district.
 The next Blackbird project planned for 2018 is the creation of a central library that will provide English books to students from all seven schools of Shirkabesi district.

-“Due to the success of Yak Attack over the years, we have been able to make some small contributions to the Nepalese MTB community through our Yak Attack Foundation.
+Due to the success of Yak Attack over the years, Mountain Biking Worldwide (MTB-WW) have been able to make some small contributions to the Nepalese MTB community through their Yak Attack Foundation.

-This exposure to more competitive international fields has had a huge impact on the teams level of performance and professionalism.
-In turn, this has helped to raise the profile of the sport in Nepal and the potential economic, health and well-being benefits for young people working, or striving to work, in the country’s fast growing mountain biking industry.
+This exposure to more competitive international fields has had a huge impact on the teams’ level of performance and professionalism.
+In turn, this has helped to raise the profile of the sport in Nepal and the potential economic, health and well-being benefits for young people working, or striving to work, in the country’s fast-growing mountain biking industry.